 Another embedded benefit - Distributed Generation with a capacity of less than 100 MW currently avoids paying BSUoS charges, which is under review by a second Balancing Services Task Force.
 The second Balancing Services Task Force was asked to consider two key questions: (1) Who should be liable for balancing services charges?
 And (2) How should these charges be recovered?
-The Second Balancing Services Task Force consulted in summer 2020 and have published a report in September 2020.
+The Second Balancing Services Task Force consulted in summer 2020 and have published an Interim Report online with a final report expected to be published in the autumn.